 It takes a village.
 Volunteers are an essential part of a successful 3-on-3 Mini Game program as the coaches and volunteers will likely be a family's first encounter with lacrosse and your club.
-An OLA 3-on-3 Mini Game Coaching Resources module is available here.

 How parents and families can support Active Start and FUNdamentals 1: